AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/advanced-usage.md

 The following are examples of advanced usage of UIKit.
-The conversation list page, message list page, and contact list page can all be used separately.
+The conversation list, message list page, and contact list can all be used separately.

 ## Initialization

-Compared to the initialization in the quickstart, additional `ChatOptions` parameters are added, including the switch configuration of whether to print logs in the SDK, whether to log in automatically, and whether to use user attributes by default.
+Compared to the initialization in the quickstart, additional `ChatOptions` parameter is added here, including switches for whether to print logs in the SDK, to log in automatically, and to use user attributes by default.

 ```swift
 let error = EaseChatUIKitClient.shared.setup(option: ChatOptions(appkey: appKey))